Collaboration-squad/Game_Rental_App/README.md

 # The Game Rental Applicaton

-This application allows you to rent board games.
+This application allows you to rent and return board games.

 I has been coded in a collaboration of 2 developers: Oliwia (frontend) and Krzysztof (backend) in order for us to learn and practice both new technologies and teamwork.